Statements On the Arrest of Mahmoud Khalil

 This is a collection of statements put out in March 2025 by Jewish Social Justice Roundtable organizations.
 This list will be updated frequently as new statements become public.

-While JSJR and our affiliates are non-partisan, we stand together collectively to build a future that allows us all to thrive.
+The Roundtable and our affiliates are non-partisan,* we stand together collectively to build a future that allows us all to thrive.

 Carolina Jews for Justice states, “Anyone who wants to live in a free and fair society should call this out for what it is — fascism!”